List of Spider-Man and His Amazing Friends characters: Wolverine

 Wolverine appears alongside the other X-Men in the episode "A Firestar Is Born" of the animated series, Spider-Man and His Amazing Friends, played by voice-actor Neil Ross.

 Professor X

-Xavier makes frequent guest appearances on the animated series Spider-Man and His Amazing Friends (voiced by Stan Jones).
+Xavier makes frequent guest appearances on the animated series Spider-Man and His Amazing Friends, voiced by Stan Jones.

 Villains

 Advanced Idea Mechanics

-Although unnamed, some A.I.M. agents made a cameo in the Spider-Man and His Amazing Friends episode "The X-Men Adventure".
+Although unnamed, some A.I.M. agents made a cameo in the episode "The X-Men Adventure".

 Beetle

-The Beetle appeared in the 1980s Saturday morning animated series Spider-Man and His Amazing Friends voiced by Christopher Collins.
-The Beetle stole a crime-detection computer and the Power Booster invented by Tony Stark to increase his power.
+The Beetle is voiced by Christopher Collins.
+He stole a crime-detection computer and the Power Booster invented by Tony Stark to increase his power.
 He was the first villain that the Spider-Friends faced together in that origin episode.

 Brotherhood of Mutants

-The Brotherhood made their first ever appearance in the Spider-Man and His Amazing Friends episode entitled "The Prison Plot".
-It consisted of Magneto, Toad, The Blob, and Mastermind.
-The Spider-Friends are called into action when Magneto appears demanding the release of his "Brotherhood of Evil Mutants" from jail.
+The Brotherhood appear in the episode "The Prison Plot", consisting of Magneto, Toad, Blob, and Mastermind.
+The Spider-Friends are called into action when Magneto appears demanding the release of the Brotherhood from jail.

-Blob

-The "massive, immovable Blob" makes a brief appearance in the Spider-Man and His Amazing Friends episode "The Prison Plot", when Magneto tries to free him from prison.

-Magneto

-Magneto returned in Spider-Man and His Amazing Friends (after appearing on an episode of the 1981 solo Spider-Man TV series), attempting to free his fellow mutants from prison in "The Prison Plot".
-He was voiced by Michael Rye.
-In spite of his Spider-Man television appearances, he has appeared in only two issues of a Spider-Man title.

-Mastermind

-Mastermind made a cameo in Spider-Man and His Amazing Friends on a TV monitor, when Magneto is demanding for The Brotherhood of Evil Mutants to be freed from prison ("The Prison Plot").
-He projects illusions of Mephisto, Psyklop, Annihilus, and Zarathos/Ghost Rider.
-Magneto also calls him "The Maestro of Illusion".

-Toad

-Toad made a cameo in Spider-Man and His Amazing Friends on a TV monitor, when Magneto is demanding for The Brotherhood of Evil Mutants to be freed from prison in the episode "The Prison Plot".
-Magneto describes him as "obedient and super-agile".